rtic-rs/systick-monotonic/README.md

 # `systick-monotonic`

 > RTIC monotonic implementation using SysTick.
 Used for testing the RTIC framework in QEMU.
-> Not designed for usage in real apps.
+> Can be used in real apps as well, but it has more overhead than a proper `Monotonic` implementation.

 # [Documentation](https://docs.rs/systick-monotonic)